dgarayr/amk_tools/UserGuide.md

 This profile generation can take place in two main ways, both accessed through the general `arx.add_paths()` wrapper:
 1. Exhaustive generation of possible pathways along the network, via `arx.theor_cycle_branch_builder(G,start_node)`.
 Slow for large networks (needs to search along all possible cycles).
 2. Location of specific paths connecting a source node (or list of source nodes) to a target node (or list of target nodes), via `arx.poly_path_finder(G,source_collection,target_collection,cutoff)`.
 The function automatically generates all required source/target combinations, and does a simple graph traversal of length **cutoff** to find the paths for each combination.
-   + It is also possible to search for the /formula/ of a given product, generating the list of all PROD nodes matching the formula, using `arx.formula_locator(G,formula)`, and then using this list as *source_collection* or *target_collection*.
+   + It is also possible to search for the /formula/ of a given product, generating the list of all PR nodes matching the formula, using `arx.formula_locator(G,formula)`, and then using this list as *source_collection* or *target_collection*.

 These profiles are saved as a graph property (**pathList**), and can be used for further processing: filtering by energy (`arx.path_filter(G,path_list,energy_threshold)`), subsetting the graph to only keep the nodes in the requested paths (`arx.graph_path_selector(G,path_list)`)... or to generate a basic Matplotlib view through `arx.theor_profile_plotter(G,path_list)`.